SmolinskiP/GLaSSIST/README.md

 **Q: App uses too much CPU/memory?**
 A: Disable animations in Settings > Advanced > Interface & Performance.
 This removes Three.js rendering and WebSocket server while keeping full voice functionality.

+**Q: How do I set up interactive prompts?**
+A: Add the rest_command to your HA configuration.yaml, restart HA, then test with Developer Tools or curl.
+Interactive prompts are enabled by default in GLaSSIST v2.0.

+**Q: Can external apps use the API?**
+A: Yes!
+Any application that can make HTTP POST requests can trigger GLaSSIST prompts.
+Perfect for integration with other home automation systems, scripts, or custom applications.

+**Q: What's the difference between regular wake word and interactive prompts?**
+A: Regular wake word is user-initiated ("Hey Jarvis, turn on lights").
+Interactive prompts are system-initiated (HA asks "Turn on lights?" and waits for voice response).

 ## 📄 License